imanuelgittens/javascript-studies/Mastering-the-IDE-Webstorm/Why-You-Need-Webstorm-And-How-To-Get-And-Install-It/questions.md

 ![Imgur](http://i.imgur.com/z1oeC65.png)

-You can edit your configurations from this menu afterwhich you will now be ready to create a new project or open an existing one.
+You can edit your configurations from this menu after which, you will now be ready to create a new project or open an existing one.
 Happy coding with Webstorm!